mohammed-elkomy/military-pp-auto/README.md

 # Egyption Army PowerPoint Automation

 ## Motivation
 Due to excessive usage of MS-Office in my military service, I came up with a simple tool for automting about 90% of the tasks related to formating and printing.
-(Military Style presentations)
+(Military-Style presentations, mostly in Arabic)

 ## Structure
 Can be broken into 4 groups